elenasamuylova/drafts/llm_course/llm_course.md

 **Summing up** Similarity-based metrics  —  such as cosine similarity, BERTScore, and cross-encoder scoring  — offer powerful ways to evaluate generative models in reference-based settings by focusing on semantic similarity rather than exact wording.

-Next, we’ll explore model-based scoring techniques that go beyond similarity — using ML models to assess specific output qualities like sentiment, toxicity, or factuality, and leveraging LLMs as evaluators through prompt-based judging.
+*Next, we’ll explore model-based scoring techniques that go beyond similarity — using ML models to assess specific output qualities like sentiment, toxicity, or factuality, and leveraging LLMs as evaluators through prompt-based judging*.

 ## Model-Based Scoring